USS Arkansas (CGN-41): History

 From there, Arkansas headed for the Indian Ocean.
 The guided-missile cruiser served almost three months in the Indian Ocean, primarily in that portion known as the Arabian Sea where the protracted war between Iraq and revolutionary Iran threaten to engulf their neighbors and perhaps involve the superpowers as well.
 On 1 November, Arkansas entered the Red Sea on her way to the Suez Canal.
 She passed through the canal on 3 November and, after an expeditious passage, became the first nuclear powered vessel to sail the canal before stopping at Toulon, France, from 7 to 12 November.
 Returning to sea the next day, the warship shaped a course through the Strait of Gibraltar and across the Atlantic.
 She rounded out her circumnavigation with calls at the Azores, Barbados and St. Thomas.
 Arkansas transited the Panama Canal on 9 December and reached Alameda on 17 November.

-Post-deployment standdown kept her in port at Alameda through the end of 1984 and into February 1985.
+Post-deployment stand-down kept her in port at Alameda through the end of 1984 and into February 1985.
 Between 17 and 19 February, Arkansas steamed north to Bremerton for a four-month restricted availability during which she was armed with Tomahawk cruise missiles and the Phalanx CIWS close-in air defense system.
 Back at Alameda on 25 June, the guided-missile cruiser resumed training operations out of her home port soon thereafter.
 The usual exercises, inspections and examinations kept her busy through the summer and fall of 1985.
 On 7 December, the warship began preparations for overseas movement.

 The usual year-end holiday leave and upkeep period interrupted her efforts to get ready for the upcoming deployment, but the guided-missile cruiser put to sea as scheduled on 15 January 1986.
 Again she participated in exercises during the passage, stopped at Pearl Harbor, and spent only a brief period of time in the western Pacific.
 By mid-March, after visits to Subic Bay and Singapore, she made her way across the Indian Ocean to Karachi, Pakistan.
 The guided-missile cruiser called at Karachi between 15 and 20 March then resumed her voyage to the Arabian Sea.
 Once more, Arkansas patrolled the waters of the troubled Middle East.